German house prices are in freefall

 On December 31, 2020, the German government lifted the ban on deportations of Syrian nationals, allowing the country to deport those deemed to pose a risk to security.
 The ban had been in place since 2012 and was repeatedly extended due to the ongoing civil war in Syria.

-As the situation normalizes, refugees in Germany have been rising sharply again in the past three years.
+As the situation normalized, the number of refugees in Germany rose sharply again in the past three years.
 During 2022, total asylum applications rose nearly 28% y-o-y to 244,132, following an annual growth of 56.2% in 2021, according to the Federal Office for Migration and Refugees (BAMF).

 This does not yet include the more than one million Ukrainians seeking protection in Germany.
 Ukrainians do not need to apply for asylum to remain in Germany due to the war in their country and are therefore not included in the asylum statistics.